ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 Connect the MS2 (or CS2/CS3) controller to the Gleisbox.
 Power up the system by plugging in the Märklin power supply to the Gleisbox.
-After initializing, the MS2 will be in the `STOP` state; press `STOP` to put it into operation mode.
+After initializing, the MS2 will be in the STOP state (red STOP lights on);
+press STOP to put it into operation mode (red STOP lights off).

 At this point, you should start to see packets flowing from Rocrail and from the Gleisbox.
-They will look resemble this:
+They will resemble this:

 ```
 TCP -> CAN 00 00 b7 66 08 00 00 00 00 20 0a 31 3c